 |Smallest cryptocurrencies (units per USD)|

 The crypto-market overall has been gaining over the past four weeks.
-The biggest 30-day gainer and loser, rounded to the nearest percent, have been Creditbit, up 2097%, and Stealthcoin, down 67%.
+The biggest 30-day gainer and loser, rounded to the nearest percent, have been MojoCoin, up 1700%, and CageCoin, down 91%.
 Mutual funds based on cryptocurrency have begun to appear, if you’re up for the kinds of things that would have most people dashing for the exits.